 In each of my interviews with Amazon, I got several questions that touch on the core values I listed above.
 Example questions:

-- Tell us about a stressful situation you had at work and how you dealt with it
+- Tell us about a stressful situation you had at work and how you dealt with it.
+What was the result?

 - What would you do if your manager disagrees with your idea?